TheLastProject/Hacktoberfest-2021-legit/README.md

 # Projects to contribute to
 ## Java
 - [Catima](https://github.com/TheLastProject/Catima) -  Catima, a Loyalty Card & Ticket Manager for Android
+- [F-Droid](https://gitlab.com/fdroid/fdroidclient) - F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
+The client makes it easy to browse, install, and keep track of updates on your device.

 ## Kotlin
 - [Valetudo Companion](https://github.com/Hypfer/valetudo-companion) -  Valetudo Companion App for Android

+## Python
+- [F-Droid Server](https://gitlab.com/fdroid/fdroidserver/) - Tools for managing builds, indexes, updates, and deployments for F-Droid repositories.

+## Non-Coding
+- [F-Droid Data](https://gitlab.com/fdroid/fdroiddata) - Data for the main F-Droid repository at https://f-droid.org